2004-okari/MY-PORTFOLIO/README.md

 My PORTFOLIO project in Microverse.

-**[PORTFLIO]** is a project experience that Microverse offers to help nuture your skills in designing on small screens.
+**[PORTFLIO]** is a project experience that Microverse offers to help nuture your skills in designing on different screen sizes.

 ## 🛠 Built With <a name="built-with"></a>